NKAmapper/nvdb2osm/README.md

 ### Current limitations

 * Road objects will currently not get tagging for info from *other* road objects, such as speed limit, name, barrier etc.
-* For road objects, the OSM file will contain all data fields from NVDB in its original format.
-You will need to convert to proper OSM tagging.
+* For road objects, the OSM file will contain info tags for all object data attributes from NVDB in its original format, with only limited OSM tagging supported.
+You will need to convert the info tagging to proper OSM tagging.
 Referenced roads will get osm tagging automatically.
 * Please observe that *road object* will only produce the centre line of the road, while *road network* will get all separate lanes, so you may want to use road network whenever possible.
 * The generated ways currently are sometimes self-intersecting.
 Run *simplify way* with a factor of 0.2 in JOSM to fix it.
 * Road object ways currently have duplicate nodes at some intersections.
 Duplicates may be discovered and fixed automatically with the JOSM validator.